MO-Movia/Dependency-Track-Report-Tool/jenkins-plugin/README.md

 7. Click on *Save* button to show the created job in the dashboard.
 8. Click to *Jenkins* in the dashboard and select the "*Manage Jenkins*" menu from the left panel.
 9. Select the "*Manage plugins*" from the *System configuration*.
+10. If the *Third Party Audit and License Validation Plugin* already uploaded, then uninstall it , for that Click on "*Installed*" tab and uninstall the *Third Party Audit and License Validation Plugin* from the list.
-10. Click on "*Advanced*" tab and from the *Upload Plugin* section select  "Choose file" .
+11. Click on "*Advanced*" tab and from the *Upload Plugin* section select  "Choose file" .
-11. Here select the *modusoperandi-tpalv.hpi* file from the *target folder* and click the *upload* button.
+12. Here select the *modusoperandi-tpalv.hpi* file from the *target folder* and click the *upload* button.
-12. After installed the file restart the jenkins using the checkbox "*Restart Jenkins when installation is complete and no jobs are running*" or directly run the url  *http://localhost:8080/restart/*
+13. After installed the file restart the jenkins using the checkbox "*Restart Jenkins when installation is complete and no jobs are running*" or directly run the url  *http://localhost:8080/restart/*
-13. After login, select the project from the dashboard , and click "*Configure*" menu from the left panel.
+14. After login, select the project from the dashboard , and click "*Configure*" menu from the left panel.
-14. On the "*Build*" tab, click on "*Add build step*" drop down and select "*Third Party Audit & License Validity*" from the drop down.
+15. On the "*Build*" tab, click on "*Add build step*" drop down and select "*Third Party Audit & License Validity*" from the drop down.
-15. Fill all the properties in the shown fields and click on *Save* or *Apply* button.
+16. Fill all the properties in the shown fields and click on *Save* or *Apply* button.
-16. Click the "*Build Now*" menu from the left panel to audit the result in the  output folder.
+17. Click the "*Build Now*" menu from the left panel to audit the result in the  output folder.
-17. From the *Build History*, click on the latest build, and select "*Console Output*" menu from the left panel to show the console log.
+18. From the *Build History*, click on the latest build, and select "*Console Output*" menu from the left panel to show the console log.

 ## Parameters